bastijnv/hsdp-ade-demo/articles/gamma.md

 We have removed the `/patient` from the RequestMapping to be in line with the changes to the Edge Server mentioned before.

 ## Testing the system
-Ensure your RabbitMQ is running then start the services.
+Ensure your RabbitMQ is running as explained in the Beta article, then start the services.

 ```bash
 $ cd support/auth-server;       ./gradlew bootRun